cap-js/calesi/samples/ams/readme.md

 ### Troubleshooting

 During `cds w samples/ams`, `@sap/ams-dev` generates DCL from `@restrict`/ `@requires` in *.cds into folder `samples/ams/ams`.

-If this doesn't happen, your cds-dk may be in a location that `@sap/ams` doesn't expect.
+If this doesn't happen, your cds-dk may be in a location that `@sap/ams` doesn't expect (fix underway).

-In the repo root, execute `npm i --no-save @sap/cds-dk` and run the sample via `npx cds w samples/ams`.
+Temporary workaround: In the repo root, execute `npm i --no-save @sap/cds-dk` and run the sample via `npx cds w samples/ams`.